wics-uw/website/content/pages/faq.md

 ## What does &ldquo;women-only&rdquo; mean? ##

-Our women-only events are open to cis and trans women, and non-binary folk.
+Our women-only events are open to cis and trans women, and non-binary individuals.

 ## Why do you sometimes hold women-only events? ##